senecajs/senecajs.org/src/pages/get-started/index.md

 }
 ```

 This plugin is defined in the [math.js][] file.
-You export the plugin definition function, and then call seneca.use with the name of the file.
-You can either [require][] it in, or if you like to be terse, let Seneca make the `require` call:
+You export the plugin definition function and then call seneca.use with the name of the file.
+You can either [require][] it in or if you like to be terse, let Seneca make the `require` call:

 ``` js
 // these are equivalent